 Justice, even though it is a small village, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, village who have a need for low-cost transportation.

-The education level of Justice citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.10% of adults 25 and older in Justice have a college degree.
+In terms of college education, Justice is nearly on par with the US average for all cities of 21.84%: 19.10% of adults 25 and older in Justice have a bachelor's degree or advanced degree.

 The per capita income in Justice in 2022 was $32,277, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $129,108 for a family of four.
 However, Justice contains both very wealthy and poor people as well.